 Farm to Barn Cafe & Juicery – Haleiwa, North Shore

-The name says it all; an adorable little red barn in the middle of a wide open grassy field serving delicious acai bowls and breakfast burritos.
+The name says it all; an adorable little red barn in the middle of a wide open grassy field serving delicious acai bowls, breakfast burritos and fresh juices.
 Fancy a picnic?
 They’ve got you covered with blankets that you can spread out on the lawn whilst viewing the backdrop of those beautiful North Shore mountains.
 There’s plenty of outdoor seating on benches or communal tables; every time we come here we end up chatting with people and making new friends. 🙂

 Mud Hen Water – Waialae Avenue, Kaimuki